troykelly/emby-dedupe/README.md

 # Emby Deduplication Script Docker Container

-This Docker container is designed to run the `emby-dedupe` script, which helps you deduplicate media in your Emby server libraries.
-It safely identifies and removes duplicate copies of media files from your Emby library, ensuring that each title is unique within your collection.
+The Emby Deduplication Script Docker container assists in managing media libraries on Emby servers by identifying potential duplicate items.
+It compares media items within your Emby library and generates a report detailing duplicates that may warrant removal.

 ## Table of Contents